$27.84-$34.49 hourly / $4,825.50-$5,977.94 monthly / $57,906.00-$71,735.28 annual

 Write clear and effective reports, correspondence and informational materials

-Establish and maintain effective relationships with administrators, staff, and the public
+Establish and maintain effective relationships with administrators, division chairs, staff and the public

 Education and Experience: